qbilius/psychopy_ext/docs/source/index.rst

 Acknowledgements
 ----------------

-I would like to thank Jonathan Peirce, Jeremy Gray and all `PsychoPy <http://www.psychopy.org/>`_ developers for the well maintained code from which I learned a lot about development, `Scott Torborg <http://www.scotttorborg.com/python-packaging>`_ and *`The Hitchhiker's guide to packaging <http://guide.python-distribute.org/>`_* for guiding me in packaging, and `ZetCode <http://zetcode.com/wxpython/>`_ for examples on dealing with the terrible logic of wxPython.
+I would like to thank Jonathan Peirce, Jeremy Gray and all `PsychoPy <http://www.psychopy.org/>`_ developers for the well maintained code from which I learned a lot about development, `Scott Torborg <http://www.scotttorborg.com/python-packaging>`_ and `The Hitchhiker's guide to packaging <http://guide.python-distribute.org/>`_ for guiding me in packaging, and `ZetCode <http://zetcode.com/wxpython/>`_ for examples on dealing with wxPython.

 Jonas Kubilius is a Research Assistant of the Research Foundation -- Flanders (FWO).